AcuityInfoMgt/sharepoint-process-helpers/README.md

 ## Approvals

 Allows users to approve document sets with one click, and stores those approvals in fields on the document set.
 A simple alternative to more complex approval flows in SharePoint.

+Add an Approvers list, with three fields: Title, ApprovedByField, and ApprovedOnField.

+To your packages list, add By and On fields for each approver.
+For example, OfficeDirectorApprovedBy and OfficeDirectorApprovedOn.
+These fields will track each approval for a package.

+To your Statuses list, add an Approvers field.

 Add this after the core code.